edespino/cloudberry-site/docs/security/client-auth.md

 **`host`**

 Matches connection attempts made using TCP/IP.
 Remote TCP/IP connections will not be possible unless the server is started with an appropriate value for the `listen_addresses` server configuration parameter.
-Cloudberry Database by default allows connections from all hosts (`'*'`).
+Apache Cloudberry by default allows connections from all hosts (`'*'`).

 **`hostssl`**